 - 1 large Fresh Chili – If you do not like it hot, omit or decrease this ingredient.

 - Wash and drain chickpeas.
+Set aside the chickpea water (aquafaba) for use later in case you want to thin out the consistency.
 Remove the skin for a smoother hummus texture.

 - Transfer in container.
-Scoop several small batch and add tsp olive oil after every scoop, ending with olive oil on top.
+Scoop several small batch and add teaspoon olive oil after every scoop, ending with olive oil on top.

-You can adjust the consistency by adding more oil or water for a thinner hummus.
+Thick or Thin: You can adjust the consistency by adding more oil or chickpea water for a thinner hummus.

 - Spicy Morrocan Hummus

 - Jalapeno Cilantro Hummus